jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/README.md

    The numerical schemes are designed to treat both unitary and non-unitary evolution in a consistent finite-difference framework, with particular attention to absorbing boundary conditions and detector models relevant to arrival-time questions.

 5. **Acknowledgment**
    I was introduced to this project by Prof. Roderich Tumulka, and it is a privilege to work under his supervision in Tübingen, Germany.
-I also gratefully acknowledge the computational resources provided by the Helix cluster, NHR@Paderborn (PC²), and NHR@ZIB.
+We also gratefully acknowledge the computational resources provided by the Helix cluster, NHR@Paderborn (PC²), and NHR@ZIB.

 ## Getting Started